 After two years as a Post-doctoral Research Scholar at Arizona State University, I joined the Department of Educational Foundations, Leadership, and Technology at Auburn University.
-Currently, I am working on projects that build on my prior research and branch out into related fields of privatization, standardization, and surveillance of teacher education worldwide.
-To that end, David Berliner and I have co-edited a special issue of Education Policy Analysis Archives titled “Navigating the Contested Terrain of Teacher Education Policy and Practice.”
+Currently, I am working on projects that explore neoliberal technocratic policies that are reshaping teacher education worldwide.
+David Berliner and I have co-edited a special issue of Education Policy Analysis Archives titled “Navigating the Contested Terrain of Teacher Education Policy and Practice.”
+With the support of American Fellowship from the American Association of University Women, I am conducting a research project that examines how intermediary organizations construct and disseminate knowledge for teacher education policies.

 Across my scholarship and my teaching, I am committed to the issues of social justice, equity, diversity, and decolonial ethics.
 To support my commitments to these issues, I was selected as a 2016 Concha Delgado Gaitan Presidential Fellow by the Council of Anthropology and Education, American Anthropological Association.